Bionics Institute Girls in STEM Mentoring Program 2023 Mentoring Session Guidelines

 This is achieved over a six-month period through STEM workplace tours, online mentoring sessions and information gathering, which culminates in the preparation and delivery of a five minute presentation at a school assembly or in class.

 Students are allocated to mentors in groups of 2-4, usually all from the same school.
-While we try to match students to mentors who work in a research area that interests them, this cannot be guaranteed.

 During the program, students: